Luise Rainer: Early life and career

 The daughter of Heinrich and Emilie (née Königsberger) Rainer, known familiarly as "Heinz" and "Emmy", Rainer was born on 12 January 1910 in Düsseldorf, Germany and raised in Hamburg and later in Vienna, Austria.
 Some sources list her birthplace as Vienna.
 Describing her childhood, she stated, "I was born into a world of destruction.
 The Vienna of my childhood was one of starvation, poverty and revolution."
 Her father was a businessman who settled in Europe after spending most of his childhood in Texas, where he was sent at the age of six as an orphan.
-(Rainer had stated that because of her father, she is an American citizen "by birth".)
-Rainer's family was upper-class and Jewish.
+As an adult, Rainer described herself as an American citizen "by birth" due to her father's citizenship status.
+Rainer's family was upper-class and Jewish, but assimilated enough that she was "unaware of [her] Jewishness" until she was twenty-three.
+She converted to Christianity in the 1940s, but was later quoted as saying “I do not believe in any religion as it only creates strife".